cu-swe4s-fall-2023/assignment-2-python-refresher-sdslack/README.md

 cd assignment-2-python-refresher-sdslack
 ```

-3. View the directories within the repository:
+3. View the contents of the repository:
 ```bash
 ls
 ```